“Your thoughts are powerful,” they say.

 “Change your thoughts, change your life,” they say.

 Well, I have news for you.

 Turns out, they weren’t all the way wrong.
 Your thoughts are powerful.
-But, here’s the other side to that equation: EMOTIONS.
+But, here’s the other side to that equation that most people don’t acknowledge: EMOTIONS.

 Thoughts are only powerful to the extent that they are emotionally charged.

 EMOTIONS = E – MOTION = ENERGY IN MOTION

 Did you read that right?
 Our emotions give our thoughts all the power that they have.